-TL;DR: How to deploy pgbouncer on Kubernetes to let use more database connections
+TL;DR: How to deploy pgbouncer on Kubernetes to allow use more database connections

 If you develop apps using frameworks such as Django o RoR, you have probably faced the following problem/error.